Six FAQs about what’s happening, why, and what we can do about it

 3. What are the barriers holding back institutions from building stronger cybersecurity programs?

 Staying on top of the latest cybersecurity technology, trends, and threats is difficult for any organization, as they are often more focused on their day-to-day operations.
 Educational institutions are no different: the pace of change frequently outstrips what schools can react to, much less plan ahead for.
 Even important fundamental practices like security awareness training, patch management, and incident response planning can fall by the wayside.
+For example, according to a Consortium for School Networking (CoSN) study in the United States, an average of 13% of teachers, staff, and administrators receive no cybersecurity training at all.

-And frankly, for a lot of schools, a significant barrier to strengthening their cybersecurity posture often comes down to constrained budgets.
+Frankly, for a lot of schools, a significant barrier to strengthening their cybersecurity posture often comes down to constrained budgets.
 Many schools find they just don’t have the financial resources to establish robust cyber programs, strengthen their defences, or even attract and retain the cybersecurity staff to manage everything.
 It’s a difficult situation.

-There’s no doubt that schools, boards, and districts want to keep their data safe, but complexity of overseeing the cyber framework (security, privacy, and data management) for any organization can be a daunting task.
+There’s no doubt that schools, boards, and districts want to keep their data safe, but the complexity of overseeing the cyber framework (security, privacy, and data management) for any organization can be a daunting task.
 That’s why we are seeing more and more schools look to trusted partners to help them with their cyber programs, rather than try to work on their own.

 4. What can students do to protect themselves?